Kashubian language

+Kashubian (/kəˈʃuːbiən/) or Cassubian (/kəˈsuːbiən/; kaszëbsczi jãzëk; język kaszubski) is a West Slavic language belonging to the Lechitic subgroup.

 In Poland, it has been an officially recognized ethnic-minority language since 2005.
-Approximately 108,000 people use mainly Kashubian at home.
+Approximately 87,600 people use mainly Kashubian at home.
 It is the only remnant of the Pomeranian language.
 It is close to standard Polish with influence from Low German and the extinct Polabian (West Slavic) and Old Prussian (West Baltic) languages.

 The Kashubian language exists in two different forms: vernacular dialects used in rural areas, and literary variants used in education.

 Origin

 Kashubian is assumed to have evolved from the language spoken by some tribes of Pomeranians called Kashubians, in the region of Pomerania, on the southern coast of the Baltic Sea between the Vistula and Oder rivers.
-The Pomeranians were said to have arrived before the Poles, and certain tribes managed to maintain their language and traditions despite German and Polish settlements.
-It first began to evolve separately in the period from the thirteenth to the fifteenth century as the Polish-Pomeranian linguistic area began to divide based around important linguistic developments centred in the western (Kashubian) part of the area.
+It first began to evolve separately in the period from the 13th to the 15th century as the Polish-Pomeranian linguistic area began to divide based around important linguistic developments centred in the western (Kashubian) part of the area.

-In the 19th century, Florian Ceynowa became Kashubian's first known activist.
+In the 19th century Florian Ceynowa became Kashubian's first known activist.
 He undertook tremendous efforts to awaken Kashubian self-identity through the establishment of Kashubian language, customs, and traditions.
 He felt strongly that Poles were born brothers and that Kashubia was a separate nation.

-The Young Kashubian movement followed in 1912, led by author and doctor Aleksander Majkowski, who wrote for the paper "Zrzësz Kaszëbskô" as part of the "Zrzëszincë" group.
+The Young Kashubian movement followed in 1912, led by author and doctor Aleksander Majkowski, who wrote for the paper Zrzësz Kaszëbskô as part of the Zrzëszincë group.
 The group contributed significantly to the development of the Kashubian literary language.

 The earliest printed documents in Polish with Kashubian elements date from the end of the 16th century.
 The modern orthography was first proposed in 1879.

 Related languages

 Many scholars and linguists debate whether Kashubian should be recognized as a Polish dialect or separate language.
-From the diachronic view it is a distinct Lechitic West Slavic language, but from the synchronic point of view it is a Polish dialect.
-Kashubian is closely related to Slovincian, while both of them are dialects of Pomeranian.
-Many linguists, in Poland and elsewhere, consider it a divergent dialect of Polish.
+In terms of historical development, it is a separate Lechitic West Slavic language, but, in terms of modern influence, Polish is a prestige language.
+Kashubian is closely related to Slovincian, and both of them are dialects of Pomeranian.
+Despite this, some linguists, in Poland and elsewhere, consider it a divergent dialect of Polish.
 Dialectal diversity is so great within Kashubian that a speaker of southern dialects has considerable difficulty in understanding a speaker of northern dialects.
-The spelling and the grammar of Polish words written in Kashubian, which is most of its vocabulary, is highly unusual, making it difficult for native Polish speakers to comprehend written text in Kashubian.
+The spelling and the grammar of Polish words written in Kashubian, which is most of its vocabulary, are highly unusual, making it difficult for native Polish speakers to comprehend written text in Kashubian.

-Like Polish, Kashubian includes about 5% loanwords from German (such as kùńszt "art").
-Unlike Polish, these are mostly from Low German and only occasionally from High German.
+Like in Polish, about 5% of loanwords in Kashubian are from High German and Low German (such as kùńszt "art").
+Unlike in Polish, these are mostly from Low German and only occasionally from High German.
 Other sources of loanwords include the Baltic languages.